 Mother Jones, in a well-researched article, The Scary New Evidence on BPA-Free Plastics … And the Big Tobacco-Style Campaign to Bury It compares plastics industry methods to those used by Big Tobacco, noting that the plastics and chemical industries rely on the same scientists and consultants who have spent decades defending Big Tobacco.
 To the plastics industry, this is a battle for public perception, not about public health and safety.

 Chris Kresser puts it this way, “The best way to think of chemicals with EA is as a counterfeit key fitting into a loose lock.
-When these chemicals activate the estrogen receptor, they produce an increase in circulating estrogen, which in turn can cause problems such as very early puberty in girls (7 and 8 year olds), reduced sperm counts, altered function of the reproductive organs (male infants, boys, and men), obesity, increased rates of certain cancers and problems with infant and childhood development.”(source)
+When these chemicals activate the estrogen receptor, they produce an increase in circulating estrogen, which in turn can cause problems such as:

 (photo source: Jutta Klee/Corbis –Puberty In 2nd Grade Becoming Ever More Common)

-“Vulnerable populations such as women, pregnant women, developing fetuses, infants and children are especially sensitive to even very low doses of chemicals with EA.” (source-see page 44 for connection between BPA and breast cancer)
+“Vulnerable populations such as women, pregnant women, developing fetuses, infants and children are especially sensitive to even very low doses of chemicals with estrogenic activity.”

 “A poison kills you,” says biology professor Frederick vom Saal.
 “A chemical like BPA reprograms your cells and ends up causing a disease in your grandchild that kills him.“